 Mixed hearing loss

-Mixed hearing loss is when someone has a combination of both conductive and sensorineural hearing loss.
-In these cases, there is damage to both the outer and inner ear.
+Mixed hearing loss is a combination of both conductive and sensorineural hearing loss.
+In these cases, there is damage to both the outer/middle and inner ear/cochlea.

 How long does an audiogram take?